 |September 2011:||May 2014:|

 JOSHUA PATRICK BARAKA: In January of 2013, a woman asked a fellow Word of Life church member to hold her son while she went to make a phone call.
 She never came back.
 The pastor of the campus waited for 3 hours waiting to see if the mother would return.
-With their being no hope of the mothers return, the pastor went to
+With there being no hope of the mother’s return, the pastor went to

 NEW BUILDING FOR KARIOBANGI, KENYA!
 Children in the slums of Korogocho (near Kariobangi, Kenya) are sponsored and have a future because of generous people in Canada.
 But, one thing that Home of Hope strives to do is not to just give money to the poor, but to teach the poor how to make money for themselves!
 With many teams going up each year, a large focus is on business and financial training for adults.
 The Kariobangi campus has shown great results from simply managing money and relying on God instead of the Canadians.
 As George, the Word of Life Kariobangi Pastor said, “I want to thank you for your continual training on how we can do it on our own without depending on Canadians… For pastors who are trying and might be overwhelmed, my belief is if we can come together in prayer,… we can see our campuses succeed and gather in better places.”
 It is so awesome to see a campus come together with a common goal and succeed.
 Pastor George referred to this project as a ‘massive mountain’ because the majority of their church comes from the slums and extreme poverty.
 But this did not stop them!